Calvin Hicks (photographer): The Black Gallery

 In 1984, after struggling to find spaces willing to exhibit black artists, Hicks co-founded the Black Photographers of California, a nonprofit educational institution for emerging and established African American Photographers.
 Sponsored by that organization, Hicks and co-founders Roland Charles, Donald Bernard, and Gil Garner started the Black Gallery in Santa Barbara Plaza, now Marlton Square.
 Supported by grants and donations, the gallery curated and encouraged black photographers.
-Hicks stated that the Black Gallery was “the first gallery in the black community dedicated to black photography.”
+Hicks stated that the Black Gallery was "the first gallery in the black community dedicated to black photography."

 The gallery served as an incubator for black photographers, offering workshops and slide sharing, as well as a meeting place and coffee house for other events.
 Hicks and his co-founders were part of a burgeoning group of black gallerists in Los Angeles, like brothers Dale and Alonzo Davis of Brockman Gallery, credited with the first significant gallery run by and for black artists.

-After the Black Gallery closed in 1998, its archives, including thousands of Hicks’ photographs, were donated to the Tom & Ethel Bradley Center at California State University, Northridge.
+After the Black Gallery closed in 1998, its archives, including over 1,500 of Hicks’ photographs, were donated to the Tom & Ethel Bradley Center at the University Library at California State University, Northridge.